txsoura/Arduino-beginner/README.md

-# Arduino-for-beginners
+# Arduino for beginners

-////This are my projects of Arduino, form when i was coursing Software Engineering Bachelors in 2019
+This are my projects of Arduino, form when i was coursing Software Engineering Bachelors in 2019